Outdoor Play

 Curiosity

-You don’t have to spend big bucks to make fall weekends special.
+You don’t have to spend big bucks to find fall activities for kids.
 These 29 ideas are fun, practical, active, creative, inspiring and free (or ridiculously inexpensive).

 Plan A: Take in the Arts